SimosManiatis/projectEcho/README.md

 ## Repository Structure

 The repository is organized as follows:

-- `src/`: Contains the source code for the project
+- `src/`: Contains the source code for the Graph Neural Network
-  - `ansys/`: Contains simulation files and data on the topological optimisation and detailed analysis of node geometry
-- `examples/`: Example files for assembly sequence and robot prototype
+- `demoFiles/`: Example files for the showcase of the Grasshopper Components
-- `data/`: Datasets of cutting patterns and structural design
+- `dataset/`: The data the neural network was trained on (ID + OOD).
-- `gh/`: Grasshopper files for robot prototype and structural design / assembly sequence
+- `gh/`: Grasshopper files which contain the the developed components of the plugin.

 This repository provides access to the three main components of the project: